 Identities - you can use raw or hashed emails as customer IDs in Google

-Before setting up a Google Customer Match destination in Platform, make sure you read and adhere to Google’s policy for using Customer Match, outlined in the Google support documentation.
+Before setting up a Google Customer Match destination in Real-time CDP, make sure you read and adhere to Google’s policy for using Customer Match, outlined in the Google support documentation.

-It is mandatory to be added to Google’s allow list before setting up your first Google Customer Match destination in Platform.
+It is mandatory to be added to Google’s allow list before setting up your first Google Customer Match destination in Real-time CDP.
 Please ensure the allow list process described below has been completed by Google before creating a destination.

-Before creating the Google Customer Match destination in Platform, you must contact Google and follow the allow list instructions in Use Customer Match partners to upload your data in the Google documentation.
+Before creating the Google Customer Match destination in Real-time CDP, you must contact Google and follow the allow list instructions in Use Customer Match partners to upload your data in the Google documentation.

 For more information about Google’s hashing requirements and other restrictions on activation, see the following sections in Google’s documentation: